Turkish Desserts: 18 Sweets to Try, from Baklava to Katmer

 The 18 Turkish desserts worth ordering: baklava, künefe, lokum, katmer, fırında sütlaç and more, with what each one is and the customs behind it.

-Turkish desserts fall into three broad families: syrup-soaked pastries like baklava, künefe, and katmer; milk puddings like fırında sütlaç, keşkül, and the chicken-based tavukgöğsü; and confections like lokum, helva, and pişmaniye.
+Turkish desserts fall into three broad families: syrup-soaked pastries like baklava, künefe, and katmer; milk puddings like fırında sütlaç, keşkül, and traditionally chicken-based tavukgöğsü; and confections like lokum, helva, and pişmaniye.
 This guide covers all 18 worth ordering, what each one actually is, and the traditions attached to it.
 It is the dessert chapter of our larger guide to the best food in Istanbul.
+Dessert makes more sense beside the savory dishes, markets, and rituals around it, which is why many visitors choose to taste Istanbul with a local rather than hunt every sweet separately.

 A quick word on who this list serves.
-First-time visitors can work from the top; the opening entries are the canon.
+First-time visitors can work from the top; the opening entries cover several common first choices.
 Vegetarians should read entry 4 before ordering anything from a pudding shop.
-If syrup-heavy sweets wear you out fast, skip ahead to güllaç and keşkül, the two gentlest things here.
+If syrup-heavy sweets wear you out fast, skip ahead to güllaç and keşkül, two gentler options.
 And if you are shopping for people back home, the candies in entries 3, 11, and 14 travel well.

 The 18 desserts at a glance